French protectorate of Tunisia: Congress of Berlin

 The Congress of Berlin, held in 1878, convened to reorganise the states in the Balkan Peninsula after the Russo-Turkish War of 1877–78, which had been won by Russia.

 At the Congress arrangements were also understood, e.g., by Germany and Britain, wherein France would be allowed to incorporate Tunisia.
 Italy was promised Tripolitania in what became Libya.
 Britain supported French influence in Tunisia in exchange for its own protectorate over Cyprus (recently "purchased" from the Ottomans), and French cooperation regarding a nationalist revolt in Egypt.

-In the meantime, however, an Italian company apparently bought the Tunis-Goletta-Marsa rail line; yet French strategy worked to circumvent this and other issues created by the sizable colony of Tunisian Italians.
+In the meantime, however, an Italian company apparently bought the Tunis-Goulette-Marsa rail line; yet French strategy worked to circumvent this and other issues created by the sizable colony of Tunisian Italians.
 Direct attempts by the French to negotiate with the Bey their entry into Tunisia failed.
 France waited, searching to find reasons to justify the timing of a preemptive strike, now actively contemplated.
 Italians would call such strike the Schiaffo di Tunisi.

 Slap of Tunis

-Italy had a strong interest in Tunisia since at least the early 19th century, and had briefly entertained the idea of invading the country in the 1860s.
-Italians had lived in Tunisia for centuries, including slaves and their descendants, merchants, and members of the bey's court.
-Italian was the lingua franca of Tunisian diplomacy well into the 19th century, and of the various expatriate communities in Tunis that did not speak Arabic.
+Italy had a strong interest in Tunisia since at least the early 19th century, and the Kingdom of Italy had briefly entertained the idea of invading the country in the 1860s.
+Italian was the lingua franca of Tunisian diplomacy well into the 19th century, and of the various expatriate communities in Tunis who did not speak Arabic.

 For this reason, the first foreign policy objective of Benedetto Cairoli's government was the colonisation of Tunisia, to which both France and Italy aspired.
 Cairoli, like Agostino Depretis before him, never considered to proceed to occupation, being generally hostile towards a militarist policy.
 However, they relied on a possible British opposition to an enlargement of the French sphere of influence in North Africa (while, if anything, London was hostile about a single country controlling the whole Strait of Sicily).